Before I do the actual taste tests and tell you what I think, a quick bit about each company/product:

 Irn Bru, often called Scotland’s other national drink (after Whisky for which Scotland is famous for producing) is a product of A.G.
 Barr more commonly known as Barr’s, and is one of their most popular products, even after changing their recipe to reduce sugar in response to a sugar tax implemented in the UK in April 2018, Irn Bru was still consistently popular, possibly even more so for a period as people bought up stock of the original recipe Irn Bru, which is still available from certain retailers who stock piled it, in fact, I bought myself a can at £3.99, which is a crazy huge mark up but I wanted it for comparison.
 Anyway Barr’s the Scotland based soft drink manufacturer has managed to keep Irn Bru as the number 1 selling soft drink in Scotland, beating out other brands, including Cola.
 This isn’t the first time that Barr’s have made an energy drink based on Bru, they released Irn Bru 32 back in 2006, I never tried it at the time so I can’t say how similar this new product is but keep reading and you’ll find out what I thought of it.

 Coca Cola is a soft drink made by the Coca Cola Company, famous for the adverts at Christmas and for being over 130 years old.
-Coca Cola is perhaps my second favourite drink, after Irn Bru, and it’s definitely my partner’s favourite (she’s quite partial to the Cherry variant) so I was quite excited to try this product, I wonder who decided to try this first though, two large soft drink manufacturers releasing caffeine/energy drinks variants of their classic/most popular drinks, seems a little fishy?
+Coca Cola is perhaps my second favourite drink, after Irn Bru, and it’s definitely my partner’s favourite (she’s quite partial to the Cherry variant) so I was quite excited to try this product, I wonder who decided to try this first though, because two large soft drink manufacturers releasing caffeine/energy drinks variants of their classic/most popular drinks released right around the same time…seems a little fishy?
 Although I suppose you copy what works, and if they hadn’t then I would have two awesome drinks to try.

 Irn Bru Energy: